 How Does Hair Color Get Passed Down

-Keeping in mind that determining hair color isn’t quite this easy, in general here’s how these common scenarios play out between our dominate and recessive hair color genes:
+Keeping in mind that determining hair color isn’t quite this easy, in general, here’s how these common scenarios play out between our dominant and recessive hair color genes:

 Black hair: Black hair is both the most common hair color worldwide, and is typically the dominant trait.
 It is non-blending with lighter colors, meaning if you or your partner have black hair, odds are your offspring will have black hair.